 As educators, we have become fairly proficient in considering the educational impact of our teaching practices (value).
 In comparison, the resources required to implement these practices (costs) are rarely considered, and often treated as a separate consideration.
 In this episode, we discuss the main concepts around cost and value in the context of physiotherapy education and explore some of the implications for practice.

 You can still view the planning document, which includes more information and links to additional resources on the topic.
-Remember that you can join the In Beta Google+ community where we make announcements about future episodes, and you can also subscribe to the podcast on iTunes or any of the major podcast clients on Android.
+And remember that you can join the In Beta Google+ community where we make announcements about future episodes.
+Subscribe to the podcast on iTunes or any of the major podcast clients on Android.

 Guests on the podcast